 Martha's Vineyard tribe, town spar over casino construction

-BOSTON (AP) — Officials on Martha's Vineyard are battling an Indian tribe's efforts to build a casino on the famous resort island.
+BOSTON (AP) — Officials on Martha's Vineyard in Massachusetts are battling a Native American tribe's efforts to build a casino on the famous resort island.

-Aquinnah town officials asked a Boston federal judge Friday to require the Aquinnah Wampanoag tribe to apply for a town building permit for their planned Aquinnah Cliffs Casino.
+Aquinnah town officials asked a Boston federal judge Friday to require the Aquinnah Wampanoag tribe to apply for a town building permit for their planned casino.

 The tribe's lawyers argued it doesn't need town approval because the federal court has recognized its right to operate a casino on sovereign land.